Valinda, California: Government and infrastructure

 The Los Angeles County Sheriff's Department operates the Industry Station in the City of Industry, serving Valinda.

 The Los Angeles County Department of Health Services operates the Pomona Health Center in Pomona, serving Valinda.

 Education

-The majority of Valinda students are served by the Hacienda La Puente Unified School District while a portion of Northern Valinda is served by the West Covina Unified School District.
+The majority of the CDP is served by the Hacienda La Puente Unified School District while a portion of Northern Valinda is served by the West Covina Unified School District.